baykalcem/baykal-media/_pages/contact.md

 I provide a comprehensive styling guide to all portrait clients after booking.
 Generally, I recommend wearing clothing that makes you feel confident and comfortable, while avoiding large logos or distracting patterns.

 **Do you travel for photography sessions?**
-Yes!
-I serve the [your local area] area and am available for travel worldwide.
+Depends!
+I am located in the Raleigh-Durham area.
+Travel is very dependent on location and timing.
 Travel fees may apply depending on the location.

 **How long until I receive my photos?**
 Portrait sessions are typically delivered within 2 weeks.
 Larger events or commercial projects may take 3-4 weeks.